 Kettlebell Long Cycle Clean & Jerks

 Very popular among competitive kettlebellers, this is also one heck of a conditioning tool.
-I recommend checking out Scott Sonnon's excellent tutorial and training plan.
+I recommend checking out Scott Sonnon's excellent video:

 If you're looking to seriously ramp up both your cardio conditioning and your fat burning, give one or several of these techniques a try.
 You will be impressed by your results!